isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Dec.rst

 =================

 December2017_:
-BiqQuery to compare GTEx to TCGA ...
+BiqQuery comparing TCGA samples to GTEx tissues with Spearman correlation.

 November_:
 Run an R (or python) script in batch mode using dsub on the google cloud.